Compiler Architecture Explained

 Note that more intermediate compilation stages are available, such as printing the AST before semantic analysis (-print-astgen), printing the GIL before optimizations (-print-gilgen), and printing GIL between optimization passes.
 More flags are available; see gluc --help for a full list.

-You can then decompile the LLVM IR back to an AST with function declarations only, using the -print-ast flag on the LLVM IR file:
+You can then transform the LLVM IR back to an AST with function declarations only, using the -print-ast flag on the LLVM IR file:

 1